mcfnord/rml/src/friends.md

-But of greater concern, I've come to learn that my experience is not an isolated incident; Prosecutor Mark Lindquist now has a lengthy and growing record of malfescence throughout his tenure, including false imprisonment, withholding exculpatory evidence, misusing taxpayer funds, making prohibited statements about the accused, and bumbling prosecutions of dangerous men.
+But of greater concern, I've come to learn that my experience is not an isolated incident; Prosecutor Mark Lindquist now has a lengthy and growing record of malfeasance throughout his tenure, including false imprisonment, withholding exculpatory evidence, misusing taxpayer funds, making prohibited statements about the accused, and bumbling prosecutions of dangerous men.
 Most disturbingly, even as evidence mounts, like a common criminal, he denies it all.

-I am disurbed that he calls himself a good
+I am disturbed that he calls himself a good
 Democrat.
 I'm also burdened with the knowledge that most people accused of serious crimes cannot shoulder the burden of a criminal trial,